terraform-redhat/terraform-provider-rhcs/docs/data-sources/cluster_rosa_classic.md

 ### Optional

-- `kms_key_arn` (String) The key ARN is the Amazon Resource Name (ARN) of a AWS Key Management Service (KMS) Key.
+- `kms_key_arn` (String) Used to encrypt root volume of compute node pools.
+The key ARN is the Amazon Resource Name (ARN) of a AWS Key Management Service (KMS) Key.
 It is a unique, fully qualified identifier for the AWS KMS Key.
 A key ARN includes the AWS account, Region, and the key ID(optional).
 After the creation of the resource, it is not possible to update the attribute value.

 ### Read-Only